tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <img src="{{ site.url }}/img/pitl07/keyboard-sna-stage.png" />
 </figure>

 To control the movement of the cube -- or if you use your imagination, the 'snake' -- we'll use keyboard input.
 Add a [`keyTyped()`](https://py.processing.org/reference/keyTyped.html) function; this is called every-time a key is pressed.
-To establish which exactly which key has been pressed, print the [`key`](https://py.processing.org/reference/key.html) system variable, which always the most recent key you have used (whether currently pressed or released).
+Holding down a key results in repeated calls, the frequency of which is determined by your operating system.
+To establish which exactly which key has been pressed, print the [`key`](https://py.processing.org/reference/key.html) system variable, which will always hold the most recent key you have used (whether currently pressed or released).

 {% highlight py %}
 def keyTyped():
     print(key)
 {% endhighlight %}

 Run the sketch.
-Whenever you press a key, it appears in the Console.
-However, there will be certain keys that fail to register, and these include the arrow keys.
+Whichever key you press appears in the Console.
+However, there will be certain keys that fail to register and these include the arrow keys.
 You will see why this is and how to work around it, shortly.

 <figure>
   <img src="{{ site.url }}/img/pitl07/keyboard-sna-keytyped.png" class="fullwidth" />
   <figcaption>Any keys you press appear in the Console, although some will appear to not register (e.g. arrow keys).</figcaption>
 </figure>

 For now, though, we will use `w` for moving up.
-We could use [`keyPressed`](https://py.processing.org/reference/keyPressed_var.html) system variable inside of the `draw` loop to monitor when a key has been pressed.
-Instead, though, we'll add a [`keyPressed()`](https://py.processing.org/reference/keyPressed.html) listener function.
-We can then test which key is pressed using a `if` statement and the `key` variable. the the Add the following code the bottom of your working file:
+One approach is to place a [`keyPressed`](https://py.processing.org/reference/keyPressed_var.html) system variable inside of the `draw` loop; this will return `True` when something is pressed.
+Instead, though, we'll employ a [`keyPressed()`](https://py.processing.org/reference/keyPressed.html) listener function.
+Add the following code the bottom of your working file:

 {% highlight py %}
 def keyPressed():